hipe/tmx/brazen/doc/issues/008-the-mutable-git-config-narrative.md

 it deeply and then modify this copy and test against that, rather than having to parse the document from a string or build it up "by hand" over and over again for each test.

-## these methods with similar names :[#here.H]

-why?

-    attr_reader(
-      :external_normal_name_symbol,
-      :internal_normal_name_string,
-    )

-the external one is for general use, often outside of this library (hence "external"). it gravitates towards the convention of using `lowercase_with_underscores_symbols` for things that resemble hash keys.

-however, when we have a new incoming node and we have to decide how to place it among the other nodes, we want to use strings so we can compare them lexographically. also there are other differences.